colebrookson/sea-lice-sr/docs/bati-updates/update-to-nic.md

 ## Summary

-Initial analysis indicates there is a strong relationship between the number of lice present on salmon farms in the Broughton Archipelago and the number of lice present on juvenile
+Initial analysis indicates there is a strong relationship between the number of lice present on salmon farms in the Broughton Archipelago and the number of lice present on juvenile salmon in the region.
+With the end goal of developing stock-recruit models to better understand the relationship between pressures from sea lice and returns of wild salmon stocks, we looked at the relationship of lice on wild juveniles to a) the number of lice on all farms, b) the number of lice on the farms in the Knight-Tribune corridor, and c) the number of lice on three focal farms - Humphrey, Sergeant, and Doctors.

 ## Data Acquisition